Scientific Name

 Description

-The small, bright yellow flowers are star-shaped and appear in spring in a large conical raceme on a stalk above the foliage.
+The small, bright yellow flowers are star-shaped and appear in spring in a large, conical raceme on a stalk above the foliage.
 The branch bearing the flower dies to the ground.

-How to Grow and Care
+How to Grow and Care for Aeonium 'Jack Catlin'

 Aeoniums do not like hot or dry weather.
 Therefore, they may go dormant in summer and do not require any water except in arid conditions.
 In extreme heat, their leaves will curl to prevent excessive water loss.
-Growing them in moist shade will keep them growing, but their true growth season is winter to spring when temperatures are cool, 65 to 75 °F (18 to 24 °C), and damp.
+Growing them in moist shade will keep them growing, but their true growth season is winter to spring when temperatures are cool, 65°F to 75°F (18°C to 24°C), and damp.
 In the winter, water whenever the soil has dried out.
-Test by poking your finger down into the soil an inch or 2 (2.5 to 5 cm).
-Too much moisture or allowing them to sit in wet soil will cause root rot.
+Test by poking your finger down into the soil an inch or two (2.5 to 5 cm).
+Too much moisture or leaving them in wet soil will cause root rot.

-A sandy loam or regular potting mix is better than a mix specifically for cacti and succulents since Aeoniums need some moisture.
+A sandy loam or regular potting mix is better than a mix specifically designed for cacti and succulents since Aeoniums need some moisture.
 If you grow them in containers, repot them with fresh potting soil every 2 to 3 years.

 Feed the plant with a half-strength balanced fertilizer every month or so during the growing season.
 Do not feed it while it is dormant.